Are You Feeling Stressed About Everything University Is Throwing at You?

 Research has shown that practicing mindfulness reduces wandering thoughts, increases working memory capacity, and improves exam scores—all of which should help you achieve your academic goals!

 Benefits of Mindfulness

-There is evidence suggesting that aggression, anger and hostility are decreased when one practices mindfulness.
+Aggression, anger, and hostility are decreased when one practices mindfulness.

-Being Mindful of Food and Substances
+Be Mindful of Food and Substances

-Being Mindful in Relationships
+Be Mindful in Relationships

-Being a Mindful Student
+Be a Mindful Student